arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 #### Forward Entire Store as Gossip

-This second approach involves essentially the same process, except that the patient ingestion process is done through the normal gossip pipeline.
+This second approach involves essentially the same process, except that patient ingestion is done through the normal gossip pipeline.
 This allows a node to actively check whether it's overwriting an old version.
 It also minimizes complexity by reusing the same software infrastructure to forward recovery operations.

-The problem is that this approach involves using the same amount of network traffic AND is far more inefficient than doing something like a blind `SSTable` ingestion with `pebble`
+The problem is that this approach involves using the same amount of network traffic AND is far more inefficient than doing something like a blind `SSTable` ingestion with `pebble`.

 #### High Water Marking